szczyglis-dev/py-gpt/README.md

 # Plugins

-The application can be enhanced with plugins to add new features.
+**PyGPT** can be enhanced with plugins to add new features.

-The following plugins are currently available, and GPT can use them instantly:
+The following plugins are currently available, and model can use them instantly:

-- `Command: Google Web Search` - allows searching the internet via the Google Custom Search Engine.

-- `Command: Files I/O` - grants access to the local filesystem, enabling GPT to read and write files, as well as list and create directories.
+- `Audio Input (OpenAI Whisper)` - offers speech recognition through the OpenAI Whisper API.

+- `Audio Output (Microsoft Azure)` - provides voice synthesis using the Microsoft Azure Text To Speech API.

+- `Audio Output (OpenAI TTS)` - provides voice synthesis using the OpenAI Text To Speech API.

+- `Autonomous Mode` - Enables autonomous conversation (AI to AI), manages loop, and connects output back to input.

+- `Chat with files (Llama-index, inline)` - plugin integrates `Llama-index` storage in any chat and provides additional knowledge into context (from indexed files and previous context from database). `Experimental`.

 - `Command: Code Interpreter` - responsible for generating and executing Python code, functioning much like the Code Interpreter on ChatGPT, but locally.
 This means GPT can interface with any script, application, or code.